When we started, we knew nothing about professional barbecue except what every one has seen on television.

 TV glamorizes the competition, which is a blast – but it is very challenging and hard work.

-Every team who has won a trophy or money in a competition has truly worked for it.
+Every team that has won a trophy or money in competition has truly worked for it.

 I created a downloadable PDF of the checklist, in case you are interested.

 Obviously, there are items you must have – a smoker you are comfortable with; aluminum pans; disposable gloves, etc.

 These are needed just to be able to function at a competition.

 This article focuses on those “extras” which are not necessary but make cooking so much easier.

 I have included affiliate links for these items.